Hornet: The First New Dodge In Almost A Decade Is Coming

 Hornet is the first new Dodge SUV since the 2011 Durango

 Not only is the Hornet the first new Dodge since the 2013 Dart, but it is the first new Dodge SUV since the 2011 Durango.
-The Dart was only produced from 2013 to 2016.
-Based on scheduling for the Tonale assembly, we can assume that Hornet production will be the same.
-That date is March 2022, with deliveries to dealers starting in June.
+Dodge produced the Dart between 2013 and 2016.
+The Tonale began production earlier this year, but the Hornet didn’t see production until recently.
+Deliveries won’t begin until the first part of 2023.

 The Hornet name actually goes back to Hudson vehicles of the 1950s.
 A Hornet was a high-performance sedan featuring a two-carb straight-six engine.
 Hornet ruled NASCAR stock car racing in the early 1950s.
-But by 1957 both the Hornet and Hudson Motor Company were gone.
+By 1957 both the Hornet and Hudson Motor Company were history.

 Does the Hornet name mean something?